yogeshjaipal/CraftAPI/README.md

 changes done on read me

 This is Minecraft library for contacting the Mojang API.
 It features modern features of Java and flexible way of communicating with Mojang.
-Furthermore, this project is used for experimenting with Unit-Tests.
+Furthermore, this project is used for experimenting with Unit-Tests

-## Features

-* Minimal requirements to integrate it into Sponge, BungeeCord and Spigot
-* Compatibility with Minecraft 1.7.10+
-* Thread-Safe
-* Usage of modern Java 8 features
-* UUID and skin querying
-* Skin changing
-* Rotating multiple outgoing source IPs
-* Throws exceptions to let the user decide how to handle errors
-* Default in-memory cache
-* Rotating proxies
-* Configurable amount of name -> uuid requests before using proxies

 ## Planned